Altron22/My-first-page-deployment/index.md

 * Phone: (856)-252-4017
 * Email: Y2K100@aol.com

-Goal: My goal is to find a career that I can support a future family on.
+Goal: My goal is to find a career that I can support my family on.

 ## Summery of Skills
 * Curbside Sewer Tech